leslylopez43/leslylopez43.github.io/README.md

 remove/bg.com
 ## Description

-This website showcases the Elena Method of Healing and the activities of the Grigori Grabovoy Foundation.
+This website showcases the Elena Method of Healing and the activities of the DR kam Yuen and Grigori Grabovoy and Foundation.
 It includes sections on scientific and technological research, the foundation's activities, and contact information.

 ## Scientific and Technological Research